aryxnn/pulse/README.md

 ## 🚀 Features

-- 🌐 Real-time prices of 100+ cryptocurrencies (powered by CoinMarketCap API)
+- 🌐 Real-time prices of 100+ cryptocurrencies (powered by CoinGecko API)
 - 🔍 Search and sort cryptocurrencies by name or symbol
 - 📊 Detailed coin view with charts and statistics
 - ⭐ Add and manage your **Watchlist**